Emotional health and wellbeing

 Wellbeing and resilience make up one of the key priorities for our work.
 We have prioritised the support we offer schools around wellbeing and have a range of training, resources, partnership working and signposting in place.
 See the links on the left for more information about support.

-We have developed a training course called Whole School Approach to Good Mental Health.
-Schools tell us that they are experiencing a need for support around promoting children and young people's mental health and we have responded to that by developing a training course to look at behaviours, risk and resilience factors, school-based interventions and specialist support.
-A very important aspect to consider is also ways to promote staff wellbeing.
+We have also developed a training course called Whole School Approach to Good Mental Health.
+Schools have told us they are experiencing a need for support around promoting children and young people's positive mental health and we have responded to that by developing a training course to look at behaviours, risk and resilience factors, school-based interventions and specialist support.
+A very important aspect to consider is also promoting staff wellbeing.

 In this section we also highlight some key documents / research about wellbeing in schools and further support available to schools.